Kitchen Remodeling in Paoli, PA

 What’s included in your fixed-price quote?

-Everything we can see at signing: design, all materials (cabinetry, countertops, tile, fixtures, hardware), all labor and trade partners (electrical through S.B.
-Electric, plumbing through AA to Z, tile, finish carpentry), permits, inspections, dumpster, project management, and the final walkthrough.
+Everything we can see at signing: design, all materials (cabinetry, countertops, tile, fixtures, hardware), all labor and trade partners (electrical through our electrician, plumbing through our plumber, tile, finish carpentry), permits, inspections, dumpster, project management, and the final walkthrough.
 On a Paoli traditional the known old-house work — a panel upgrade, galvanized supply on exterior walls, the beam for a wall opening — is priced in, not left as an allowance that balloons later.
 Appliances are included only if noted in your scope.
 The only thing that changes the number is scope you add after signing, documented and approved by you in writing first.

 What happens when you open a wall in a 1920s Paoli home?